Loose Salute: History

-The version of "Listen to the Band" featured on the album is the song's third version; previous versions appeared on 33⅓ Revolutions per Monkee (featuring The Monkees' final performance of the 1960s with Peter Tork) and as a mid-1969 single by The Monkees.
+"Listen to the Band" featured on the album, is the song's third version; previous versions appeared on 33⅓ Revolutions per Monkee (featuring The Monkees' final performance of the 1960s with Peter Tork) and as a mid-1969 single by The Monkees.
 Nesmith also re-recorded his (then) unreleased Monkees song, "Carlisle Wheeling".
-However, for Loose Salute, he changed the name of the song to "Conversations".
+However, for Loose Salute, he changed the title of the song to "Conversations".

-The album featured a quasi-instrumental number, "First National Dance," which was recorded for the album but replaced at the last minute by "Silver Moon", which was released as a single in Australia and did quite well there, reaching #14 on the charts.
-A cover of Jerry Reed's song "Guitar Man" was recorded but not issued on the album.
-When the album was reissued with Magnetic South on CD by RCA/BMG International in 2000, the "First National Dance" was included on this release.
+The album featured a quasi-instrumental number, "First National Dance," which was recorded for the album but at the last minute replaced by "Silver Moon", which was issued as a single in Australia and did quite well there, reaching #14 on the charts.
+A cover of Jerry Reed's song "Guitar Man" was recorded but did not appear on the album.
+When the album was reissued in 2000 on CD coupled with Magnetic South by RCA/BMG International, "First National Dance" was included in this release.

-The track "Bye, Bye, Bye" went through eleven recording and mixing sessions before Nesmith was satisfied with the results; this delayed release of the album.
+The track, "Bye, Bye, Bye" went through eleven recording and mixing sessions before Nesmith was satisfied with the results; this delayed release of the album.